kerberos-io/hub-objecttracker/README.md

     -e FORWARDING_METADATA="false" \
     -e FORWARDING_OBJECT_THRESHOLD="1" \
     -e REMOVE_AFTER_PROCESSED="false" \
-    hub-ml
+    kerberos/hub-ml:nvidia

-Or if you want to deploy into Kubernetes you can use the `kubernetes.yaml` file and specify the environment variables inside the environments section.
+Or if you want to deploy into Kubernetes you can use the `hub-ml.yaml` file and specify the environment variables inside the environments section.

     kubectl apply -f kubernetes.yaml